 What steps has Intuit taken to ensure the privacy and security of its customers' account details used in the Index?

 How is your Index different than the numbers ADP puts out each month?

 The Intuit Small Business Employment Index is focused exclusively on small business employers defined as firms (independent businesses) with fewer than 20 employees.
 The ADP monthly report includes numerous large businesses, and breaks out small businesses as establishments (locations where people work) with fewer than 50 employees.

 Does the Index reflect Intuit's base of Payroll customers or Intuit's business results for any period?

 No. The percentage changes in employment reflect the conditions of the economy, and do not represent changes in Intuit's base of Payroll customers or Intuit's business results for any period.

 Why do you revise the previous month's results?

 As with the Bureau of Labor Statistics data, there may be revisions to the Intuit Index numbers.
-These revisions are partly due to calculations using the latest month of new Intuit data.
 These calculations include re-computing seasonal factors and the moving average process used to obtain the curve, which can change the values for previously reported months.
 Changes to the data also arise from revisions to the government employment data that are used as inputs to the Intuit Index.

-Intuit is the No. 1 payroll provider with more than 1 million customers.
+Intuit is the No. 1 payroll provider with 1.2 million customers.
 It provides a range of fast, easy and accurate payroll solutions to meet a variety of small business needs.
 These include do-it-yourself payroll solutions such as Intuit Online Payroll as well as do-it-for-me solutions such as Intuit Full Service Payroll.
-Intuit also offers easy-to-understand and affordable small business employee benefits and insurance, including employee healthcare, 401 (k) retirement plans and worker's compensation insurance.